-In this section we are therefore highlighting these issues as potential areas for future work:
+In this section we are therefore highlighting these issues as potential areas for future work.
+These include:

-- Consideration of the impact of any wholesale charges, such as the level of interoperator charges, and the impact of such charges on retail charges to consumers for porting; - Consideration of whether particular vulnerable groups of consumers face more difficulties in switching, and what could be done to facilitate switching for this group of consumers.
-In particular, we note that the 2008 Eurobarometer survey on consumer switching looked at switching from the perspective of vulnerable consumers28.
-Amongst the survey's findings, several differences were identified, including that: - i. vulnerable consumers tend to switch less frequently the biggest difference was observed regarding mobile telephony service providers, where only 9% per cent of consumer classified as "vulnerable" have changed service provider as opposed to 20% in the case of others.
-Vulnerable consumers also changed internet service providers (14% vs. 22%) and fixed telephony (14% vs. 19%) less frequently; - ii. vulnerable consumers were much less likely to see better prices with their new service provider when switching internet or mobile providers; and - iii. vulnerable consumers found it more difficult to compare offers from different service providers.
+- Consideration of the impact of any wholesale charges, such as the level of inter-operator charges, and the impact of such charges on retail charges to consumers for porting; - Consideration of whether particular vulnerable groups of consumers face more difficulties in switching, and what could be done to facilitate switching for this group of consumers.
+In particular, we note that the 2008 Eurobarometer survey on consumer switching looked at switching from the perspective of vulnerable consumers.
+Amongst the survey's findings, several differences were identified, including that: - vulnerable consumers tend to switch less frequently the biggest difference was observed regarding mobile telephony service providers, where only 9% per cent of consumer classified as "vulnerable" have changed service provider as opposed to 20% in the case of others.
+Vulnerable consumers also changed internet service providers (14% vs. 22%) and fixed telephony (14% vs. 19%) less frequently;

-28 Defined as being those with at least four of the following characteristics: older than 65 years consumers, those living in rural areas, those with a low level of education (having left school before the age of 16), out of work and / or without access to the Internet.
+&lt;sup>26 defined as being those with at least four of the following characteristics: older than 65 years consumers, those living in rural areas, those with a low level of education (having left school before the age of 16), out of work and / or without access to the Internet.